cool-mist/nvimconfigs/README.md

 # Post Install #

-- Open `init.lua` and run `:PackerSync`.

-## Arch on WSL fixes ##

-- On Arch WSL, you would need to retry by pressing `R` on the `:PackerSync` menu few times to install all the plugins, the first time around.
-Check [this issue](https://github.com/wbthomason/packer.nvim/issues/456)
-- On Arch WSL, you would need to uncomment the clipboard settings present in the `init.lua` for faster startup times.
+- Open `init.lua`.
+Lazy will take care of installing everything that is required.
+You might need to manually install the netcoredbg for debugging C#.
+Check the comments in the init.lua for more guidance.

 # Updating #

-- Periodically run `git pull`, open `init.lua` and run `:PackerSync`
+- Periodically run `git pull`, open `init.lua`, run `:Lazy` and `<Shift> + s` to update the plugins.
-- TODO: AUR integration